Quantum fluctuation of stress tensor in a higher-derivative scalar field theory around a cosmic string: The expression for the quantum fluctuation of the stress tensor in the higher-derivative theory

 \section{The expression for the quantum fluctuation of the stress tensor in the higher-derivative theory}

 In the present paper, we consider the following Lagrangian with higher derivatives on a real scalar field $\phi$:

-Note that this reduces to the canonical massless scalar field Lagrangian if the `cutoff length' $l$ becomes zero.
+where $\Box\equiv\nabla_\lambda\nabla^\lambda$ denotes the d'Alembertian and $\nabla_\lambda$ is the covariant derivative.
+Note that this reduces to the canonical massless scalar field Lagrangian if the ``cutoff length'' $l$ becomes zero.
 The Green's function in momentum space of this model first appeared in Refs.~\cite{FS1,FS2,Fujikawa}.
-The Green's function in flat configuration space can be written as \cite{KKSW1}
+The Green's function in flat configuration space can be written as \cite{KKSW1} \footnote{Incidentally, we need to consider an Euclidean space for obtaining the vacuum expectation values from the Green's function.}

+where $\Gamma(s)$ denotes the gamma function.
 It can be confirmed that the limit $l\rightarrow 0$ reduces this expression to the standard massless Green's function.

 The Lagrangian (\ref{ThisL}) can be written by using the infinite product as